jh3nd3rs0n/jargyle/README.md

 ## 1. Introduction

-Jargyle is a complete SOCKS5 server that can route traffic through multiple specified chains of SOCKS servers and can have SSL/TLS and DTLS enabled for TCP and UDP traffic from clients and SOCKS servers.
+Jargyle is a complete SOCKS5 server that can route traffic through multiple specified chains of SOCKS servers and can have SSL/TLS and DTLS for TCP and UDP traffic from clients and SOCKS servers.

 It can resolve host names using an additional unofficial SOCKS5 command called RESOLVE.